grant-olson/grant-olson.github.io/_drafts/magloop.md

 and defaults to a 4 foot diameter loop where I've made plenty of FT-8 contacts on 17-80 meters.
-In addition, the loop can be swapped out for a smaller 2 foot loop to work higher frequencies up to 10 meters, and a larger 8 foot loop to get better effenciency on 30-80 meters.
+In addition, the loop can be swapped out for a smaller 2 foot loop to work higher frequencies up to 10 meters, and a larger 8 foot loop to get better efficiency on 30-80 meters.

 Need the TLDR on the antenna's performance?
 [Click Here!](#performance)

-## Basic Theory
+## Basic Magloop Theory

 One problem I had while learning about this was that things just didn't make sense!
 Everything I've read before said loop antennas need